adamad44/Downloads-folder-manager/README.md

     cd downloads-folder-manager
     ```

-3. Run the main.py file.

 ## Usage

 1. Open a terminal and navigate to the project directory.

+2. Open main.py and change the downloads folder variable to your own path

-2. Run the script:
+3. Run the script:

     ```shell
     python main.py
     ```

-3. Follow the on-screen instructions to manage your downloads folder.

 ## License